Table of Contents

 Clearly, parents who abuse their children set a negative example.
 If the parents repeatedly scapegoat one child and blame them for everything that goes wrong, eventually, the other children will also learn that they can conveniently avoid responsibilities when things go wrong.
 Future sibling estrangement finds its root in the inherent unfairness the parents have created in the sibling dynamic.

 If the parents are quick to anger, act unreasonably, and lash out regularly, the children would also think these are acceptable behaviors.
 And if the parents abuse one of the siblings and then do not discipline them, the abused child may let out their resentment toward a younger sibling and continue the cycle of abuse within the family.
-Research has found that sibling abuse is frequently associated with dysfunctional families, with parents who abuse each other (Hotaling, Straus, and Lincoln 1990).
+Research has found that sibling abuse is frequently associated with dysfunctional families, with parents who abuse each other (Hotaling, Straus, and Lincoln, 1990).

 Sibling Abuse and Bullying

 Children frequently experience all three forms of abuse, emotional, physical, and sexual (Wiehe 2000).
-When one sibling is repeatedly abused, humiliated, and tormented, the psychological scars left in the victim will be deep and long-lasting.
+When one sibling is repeatedly abused, humiliated, and tormented, the psychological scars left on the victim will be deep and long-lasting.
 Siling estrangement in these cases could even be protective.
 Sadly, even amongst psychologists and therapists, sibling bullying and sibling abuse are topics that are often swept under the rug.
 For a long time, psychoanalysts had focused on the trauma inflicted by parents but neglected the impact of having violent and abusive siblings.
-Parents, teachers and even professionals like social workers may trivialise or minimalize the situation as normal fighting.
+Parents, teachers, and even professionals like social workers may trivialize or minimalize the situation as normal fighting.
 Many victims of abuse were unfortunately re-traumatized when they disclosed what happened, and no one believed them.

 According to sibling relationships expert Avidan Milevsky, you know what you are experiencing is sibling abuse when: